COS301-SE-2022/Intelligent-VMS-Visitor-Management-System-/README.md

     description: "I am an analytical, energetic and motivated person with a love for Computers and Computer Science.
 I value those around me, but I do like my alone time.
-                  I’ve fallen in the love with the complexities that Computer Science has to offer and excited to learn more about it every day."
+                  I’ve fallen in the love with the complexities that Computer Science has to offer and excited to learn more about it every day.",
     linkedin: "https://www.linkedin.com/in/kyle-s-008636162/"
 };
 ```